juntao/arenztopia/content/news/_index.md

 Head of printing: Lakino Jonoe

 Copyright 2020-2021 Olb City Announcer Media Group, Incorporated.
 All rights reserved.
-The Olb City Announcer Media Group is part of the Newspaper's Association of Arenztopia.
+The Olb City Announcer Media Group is a member of the Newspaper's Association of Arenztopia.